-New Mexico candidate appears in court in shooting case
+Prosecutors: New Mexico candidate is a danger to community

 Police said Peña had previously shown up uninvited at the homes of two elected officials with what he claimed were documents proving that he had won his race.
 There was no evidence of widespread voter fraud, or any irregularity involving enough votes to change a result, in New Mexico in 2020 or 2022.

 The criminal complaint says that Peña hired a father and son with criminal histories of their own as well as two brothers whom authorities have yet to identify.
-Albuquerque police said they expect to make more arrests but have declined to provide details.
+Albuquerque police said they expect to make more arrests.

 According to the complaint, a witness told investigators that one of the men told the shooters to aim above the homes’ windows to avoid striking anyone inside.